 What are other website maintenance costs?

 - Hosting is a basic recurring cost.
-Depending on the complexity of your website and how much bandwidth you are using, your website hosting costs could range from $10 a month to $100+ a month for a small to mid-size business website.
+Depending on the complexity of your website and how much bandwidth you are using, your website hosting costs could range from $10 a month to $100+ a month for a small to a mid-size business website.

 - Domain Name: your domain name (or URL or website address) cost can start at about $15 a year.

 - SSL: Google is now giving preferential ranking to businesses with SSL licenses.
 We now build it into all our websites for extra security.
 These can start at $50 a year.